 How is periodontal disease diagnosed in dogs?

 • Dental probing: This involves using a small tool called a periodontal probe to measure the depth of the pockets between the teeth and gums.
-In healthy dogs, these pockets are shallow (2-3mm), but in dogs with periodontal disease, they can become deep and inflamed.
+In healthy dogs, these pockets are shallow (2-3mm), but in dogs with periodontal disease, they can become very deep.

-• Dental X-rays: X-rays are critical for diagnosing periodontal disease because they can reveal any bone loss that may be occurring around the teeth.
-This is particularly important in cases of advanced periodontal disease where there may be significant bone loss.
+• Dental X-rays: X-rays are required for diagnosing periodontal disease because they can reveal any bone loss that may be occurring around the teeth.

 What is the treatment for periodontal disease in dogs?